Millennial’s first home will likely be high-density condo

 If Millennials can’t find resale properties on the MLS, they must turn to homebuilders to provide entry-level product.
 Over the last 10 years, homebuilders provided product almost exclusively to the move-up market because they were the only buyers with good credit, stable jobs, and sufficient equity to close the deal.
+If you are looking for a new place to live, Japura set to launch a new condo named Perfect Ten in Bukit Timah.
 Homebuilders also avoided the entry-level market because the costs and fees associated with new home construction, particularly in California, is so high that homebuilders can’t profitably build and sell homes at those price points.

 The demand from Millennials is real, but due to their lower incomes (they’re still early in their careers), the demand is concentrated at lower price points in the entry-level market — a market homebuilders shunned over the last 10 years.